Since taking office two years ago, Baltimore Mayor Catherine Pugh has raised $850,000 in campaign cash.

 Closer to home, an equal sum came from Jeffrey L. Hargrave, a minority contractor who gave the mayor $6,000 in his name and $6,000 in the name of his firm, Mahogany Inc.

-Here are others who made significant donations to Pugh’s campaign committee:
+Here are others who made significant donations to Pugh’s campaign committee in 2018:

 • The law firm of trial lawyer William H. “Billy” Murphy ($4,000) and associates of Baltimore Orioles owner and attorney Peter Angelos ($5,000).